Meteor-Community-Packages/meteor-collection2/README.md

   //The insert will fail, error will be set,
   //and result will be undefined because "copies" is required.
   //
-  //The list of errors is available by calling Books.simpleSchema().invalidKeys() });
+  //The list of errors is available by calling Books.validationContext().invalidKeys() });
 ```